Walmart massacre in Texas investigated by authorities as domestic terrorism

 Immigration and Customs Enforcement (ICE) also said its men and women stood with El Paso.
 “Despite false rumors to the contrary, ICE does not conduct immigration enforcement operations during tragedies,” ICE said in a statement.

-Mexican President Andres Manuel Lopez Obrador said six Mexican nationals were among the 20 people killed in the shooting, and seven others were among 26 wounded.
+The Mexican government said seven Mexican nationals were among the 20 people killed in the shooting, and at least six others were among 26 wounded.

 Foreign Minister Marcelo Ebrard said Mexico would consider litigation that could lead to the extradition of the gunman.
 “For Mexico, this individual is a terrorist,” he said.